javakoi/trinity-reformed-website/SEO_FIX.md

 - `https://trinityreformedcrec.com/creeds.html`
 - `https://trinityreformedcrec.com/more-info.html`

+## Understanding "Alternate page with proper canonical tag"

+This warning means Google found pages that have canonical tags pointing to other pages.
+This is actually **correct behavior** - those pages are marked as alternates and won't be indexed separately.
+However, Google is warning you about it.

+**Common causes:**
+- Google accessing both www and non-www versions (one canonicalizes to the other)
+- Google accessing both `/` and `/index.html` (if both are accessible)
+- Google accessing URLs with/without trailing slashes

+**What this means:**
+- Pages with canonical tags pointing to other pages are correctly marked as alternates
+- Google will index the canonical version, not the alternate
+- This is the intended behavior for duplicate content

+**To resolve:**
+1. Ensure all canonical tags are self-referential (✅ Already done - each page points to itself)
+2. Set up server-level redirects so alternate URLs redirect to canonical versions
+3. The robots.txt file helps guide Google's crawler

 ## Next Steps

 1. ✅ CNAME updated (done)
+2. ✅ robots.txt created (done)
-2. ⏳ Set up redirects at domain/hosting level
+3. ⏳ Set up redirects at domain/hosting level (CRITICAL)
-3. ⏳ Verify in Google Search Console
+4. ⏳ Verify in Google Search Console
-4. ⏳ Request re-indexing after redirects are set up
+5. ⏳ Request re-indexing after redirects are set up